Nodeocrat/client/react-app-dev/src/components/Projects/NodeSocial/README.md

 3. '@store/configureStore' resolves to file where the store is configured and exported as a default export (so that NodeSocial has access to store.dispatch)

-Things client code must do to get it working:
+To get it working properly, client code must:
 --------------------------------------------
-1. add NodeSocial/reducers to root reducer as follows:
+1. add NodeSocial/reducers to root reducer, e.g.:

 import NodeSocialReducers from '@components/Projects/NodeSocial/reducers';
 const rootReducer = combineReducers({